LizardByte/Sunshine/docs/guides.md

 [instructions on the debian.org](https://wiki.debian.org/WakeOnLan#Enabling_WOL) site are a little hard to parse, so I've simplified them below.

-@note{this may not work on all deb based distributions.
+@note{This may not work on all deb based distributions.
 If you know of a better way for POP OS, Ubuntu, or another debian based distro please feel free to edit the guide yourself, or let me know.}

 First, find the name of your ethernet interface.